chip954/scarecrow-misa-ai-/README.md

 Licensed under the Apache License, Version 2.0 — see LICENSE.

----

-If you want, paste this in now.
-After that, I can draft CONTRIBUTING.md and a tiny examples/bridge_demo.py that logs a checkpoint + DRC to show the ledger working.

  open framework for covenant-aware AI stability — bridging mythos and machine through measurable humility and continuity.*

 ---